What is Transition Year?

 Certification

 The school certifies students on completion of the programme based on their monitoring of students participation, enthusiasm, commitment, attendance and progress throughout the year.
-In addition externally certified courses are offered during TY, e.g. First Aid, ECDL, Media.
+In addition externally certified courses are offered during TY, e.g. First Aid, Drivign School, GAA coacning, Future Leaders etc

 Research

-From a report to the Department of Education all informants agreed that most students mature as a result of TY.
 There was consensus that TY promotes young people’s confidence, improves bonds between classmates and facilitates better relationships between students and teachers.
 Opportunities to explore adult and working life through work experience are seen as distinct benefits of TY.
 Students highlighted TY activities that involve learning beyond the conventional classroom.
 Many of the teachers indicated that TY has a positive impact on school climate, suggesting that TY can be effective in bringing changes in student’s attitudes and school culture at senior level.
+Please click on the link below for the updated TY Programme statement from the Department of Education and Science that comes into effect in Sept 2024.